marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

   - 255=Broadcast=Reserved-as-not-usable.
 - VPCs support IPv4 netmask range from /16 to /28.
 - VPCs can have public addresses but still require a NAT for the outbound traffic.
+- IPv6 is given with a /56 CIDR block
+- IPv6 must be globally unique across AWS
+- bring your own IPv6 can accept /48
+- subnet can get a /64 block (for dual stack compatibility), meaning 8 bits for subnet = 256 subnets per VPC
+- always use DHCP to ensure NIC matches the ENI due to spoofing security mechanism.

 ### Services